 “At the Vanguard of defending EncroChat prosecutions”

-Recently, Paolo has been heavily involved in representing defendants charged with conspiracy based on EncroChat evidence.
+Since the very first arrests in Spring 2020, Paolo has been involved in representing defendants charged with conspiracy based on EncroChat evidence.
 Paolo Martini is at the vanguard of defending EncroChat prosecutions making Cobleys one of the foremost EncroChat and EncroPhone Legal Experts.

 The leading case and authority from the Court of Appeal on the matter of admissibility of evidence of EncroChat was a Cobleys case supervised by Paolo.
 More recently Paolo is the supervising solicitor for another Cobleys case which is before Manchester Crown Court and which is currently going through the preparatory hearing process with a view to being determined at the Court of Appeal.
 You may know the case as Operation Estevan joined with Operation Embossed.